Have ‘The Privacy Talk’ with your business partners – TechCrunch

 As a parent of teenagers, I’m used to having tough, sometimes even awkward, conversations about topics that are complex but important.
-Most parents will likely agree with me when I say those types of conversations never get easier, but over time, you tend to develop a roadmap of how to approach the subject, how to make sure you’re being clear, and how to answer hard questions.
+Most parents will likely agree with me when I say those types of conversations never get easier, but over time, you tend to develop a roadmap of how to approach the subject, how to make sure you’re being clear and how to answer hard questions.

 And like many parents, I quickly learned that my children have just as much to teach me as I can teach them.
 I’ve learned that tough conversations build trust.